LON - ROM

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from London to Rome costs £37 on the route between London Stansted Airport (STN) and Rome Ciampino Airport (CIA).
-Over the past month, this route was, on average, 67% cheaper than other London-Rome routes.
-The most popular route is between London Luton Airport (LTN) and Rome Fiumicino Airport (FCO).
+The absolute cheapest return flight from London to Rome costs £47 on the route between London Luton Airport (LTN) and Rome Fiumicino Airport (FCO).
+However, over the past month, flights between London Stansted Airport (STN) and Rome Fiumicino Airport (FCO) were, on average, 65% cheaper than other London-Rome routes.
+The most popular route is between London Heathrow Airport (LHR) and Rome Fiumicino Airport (FCO).

 What’s the cheapest day of the week to fly from London to Rome?